shisole/avb-frontend-assessment/README.md

  - The modal contains input fields for the commenter's name and their comment.
  - Upon submission, the new comment is added to the list of comments displayed on the main page.

+4. Live Preview:
+ - The app is hosted at Netlify -- https://shisole-mini-comment-section.netlify.app